Zellington3/Game-Reccomendation-Station/README.md

 If you have ideas for improvements, bug fixes, or new features:

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature-name`)
+2. Create a new branch
 3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature/your-feature-name`)
+4. Commit and push
+5

-6. Open a Pull Request
+.
+Open a Pull Request

-Please ensure your code follows the existing style and include relevant documentation or comments where needed.
+Please follow existing style conventions and include comments or docstrings where relevant.

-Got questions or suggestions?
-Feel free to open an issue — we’d love to hear from you!

 ---

 ## ❓ Need Help?

 Got questions or suggestions?
-Feel free to [open an issue](https://github.com/zellington/ReccomendationStation/issues) or email me through my [GitHub profile](https://github.com/zellington3)!
+Feel free to [open an issue](https://github.com/zellington3/ReccomendationStation/issues) or message me through my [GitHub profile](https://github.com/zellington3)!
 I'm happy to help. 😊

 ---

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.